k-nuth/kth/README.md

 2) Run the script install.sh, to get the dependencies (minimun: `Cmake 3.9`  and `Boost 1.64` built with `fPIC` flag) and build bitprim.

 The destination folder MUST be set using the option `prefix` (--prefix=/path/to/dest).
-The cores amount to be used by the `make -j cores` can be set using the option `cores` (--cores=4).
-Cores option is OPTIONAL and the default value is 4.
+The amount of CPU cores to be used by the `make -j cores` command can be set using the option `cores` (--cores=4).
+The cores option is NOT MANDATORY, and its default value is 4.

-Cmake and boost will not be installed in your system to avoid conflict with other versions that may be installed in the system.
+Cmake and boost will not be installed in your system directories to avoid conflict with other versions that may be installed there.

 ```sh
 $ ./install.sh --prefix=/home/dev/bitprim --cores=8